Paul Tollett: Career

 Goldenvoice was acquired by AEG in March 2001; by then it was one of the most prominent promoters of rock and punk shows in the United States.

-The second Coachella took place as a one-day festival in 2001, and was later expanded to six days over two consecutive weekends.
+The second Coachella took place as a one-day festival in 2001.
+In 2012 it was expanded to six days over two consecutive weekends.
 The 2018 festival drew an audience of approximately 250,000 people.
 The 2019 festival sold out in six hours.

 Van Santen died in 2004.
 Tollett and Van Santen were "inseparable" from 1988 to the time of Van Santen's death.
 In a 2011 interview, he said: "We couldn't have done it without each other."